Sophia and Heinrich Schliemann: An Unusual Relationship (Pt. II)

 On the hard cover of the diary of the excavations at Troy for the year 1873, Schliemann wrote ‘Henry und Sophia’, even though she was only with him at the dig for a few days that year.
 Sophia never refuted Schliemann, even after his death.
 In fact, sometime between 1873 and 1877 Sophia posed for a photograph as Helen of Troy, wearing part of the so-called Treasure of Priam.
 She would be identified by this image not just during her lifetime but after it (Stager 2022).
 It is the most used photograph on the covers of books dealing with Heinrich Schliemann and the excavations at Troy.

 Insofar as she was able, particularly before the birth of their second child in 1878, Sophia accompanied Heinrich to the excavations and actively participated in the laborious everyday life of the site.
-It should be noted (and has gone relatively unremarked in the research) that Sophia suffered many miscarriages during her life.
+It should be noted (and has gone relatively unremarked by the researchers) that Sophia suffered many miscarriages during her life.
 At Mycenae she was with him at the discovery of the intact shaft graves of Grave Circle A in 1876.
 Once again, Schliemann drew attention to her presence, showing her participation in the excavation.

 On the other hand, he chose to downplay the role of the archaeologist Panayotis Stamatakis who had been sent by the Archaeological Society to oversee the excavations at Mycenae.
-We learn from Stamatakis’s diaries (Vasilikou 2011) that in some cases Sophia conducted herself with a regal haughtiness which astounded Stamatakis, who wrote in a letter to Stephanos Koumanoudis, secretary to the Archaeological Society:
+We learn from Stamatakis’s diaries (Vasilikou 2011) that in some cases Sophia conducted herself with a regal haughtiness that astounded Stamatakis, who wrote in a letter to Stephanos Koumanoudis, secretary to the Archaeological Society:

 My relations with Mr Sch. remain broken off, and we communicate through the overseers.
 His lady has returned here from Athens, but it would be better if she had not come.
 For she has been the cause of everything and I much fear the same will happen again (Vasilikou 2011, 203).